TwoPizza9621536/snippets/C#/_posts/2021-01-07-type-n-character-into-a-file-for-c#.markdown

 // In CS9 you can write in the Top-level
 // below is the entry point

+// C# is a Java like language that is closer to Kotlin.

 /* namespace program
  * {
  *     public class myclass